voyagermesh/installer/README.md

 ## Contribution guidelines
 Want to help improve Voyager?
 Please start [here](https://voyagermesh.com/latest/welcome/contributing/).

----

-**Voyager binaries collects anonymous usage statistics to help us learn how the software is being used and how we can improve it.
-To disable stats collection, run the operator with the flag** `--enable-analytics=false`.

----

 ## Support

 We use Slack for public discussions.
 To chit chat with us or the rest of the community, join us in the [AppsCode Slack team](https://appscode.slack.com/messages/C0XQFLGRM/details/) channel `#general`.
 To sign up, use our [Slack inviter](https://slack.appscode.com/).